App version: 0.1.0

 The Takeaway

 If you’re new to the credit card game, you may have a lower-than-average credit card limit.
 However, by knowing exactly what numbers card issuers use to calculate your limit – and doing what you can to improve those numbers – you should be able to increase your line of credit.
 A higher credit limit allows you to put larger purchases on your card and also helps improve your credit utilization ratio, which, in turn, can help you build better credit.If you’re in the market for a new credit card, Lantern by SoFi can help.
-With our online marketplace, you can shop different types of cards (including credit-building cards and cards for poor credit) and compare multiple credit card offers all in one place.
+With our online marketplace, you can shop different types of cards (including credit-building cards and cards for poor credit) and compare multiple credit card offers in one place.

 Frequently Asked Questions